abusedmedia/Presenta-WWW/content/blog/whats-good-whats-bad-in-presentations.md

 - forced to read slides
 - missed the point
 - unecessary animations
-- bad color and contrast
+- bad colors and contrast
-- the presenter that face the screen
+- the presenter faces the screen
 - too much cluttering

 ### What's good:

 - Engagement
-- Interacting with the audience with question/answere
+- Interacting with the audience with questions/answers
 - Storytelling
 - Personality
 - Good pacing, a balance between fast and slow

-It's great to see how **PRESENTA** is aligned with those principles and suggestions.
+It's so great to see how **PRESENTA** is aligned with those principles and suggestions.